SverigeLinux/fai-config-space/README.md

 * After specifying admin password, the process might seem to halt.
 Have patience.

-* In this pre-alpha version, there is no possibility to choose domain and LDAP-domain.
-This functionality is developed but not yet implemented in the master branch.

 * The home-directory is not the same as the owncloud directory.

 * Lots of ugly hacks for MySQL-database setup which makes this version very insecure and not suited for production use.
 This is a proof-of-concept and will be refined at a later stage.